Digital Media Applications

 Creative Practice Major Project

 This module is designed to allow you to bring together all your prior learning from the previous modules.
 It gives you the opportunity to propose and create your own brief based on a theme, topic, or issue that you are passionate about.
-Within this module you’ll be supported by tutors who will guide you in creating in a meaningful body of work that demonstrates confidence in your chosen area.
-Your work will be exhibited in school of Arts and Media end of year show.
+Within this module you’ll be supported by tutors who will guide you in creating a meaningful body of work that demonstrates confidence in your chosen area.
+Your work will be exhibited in the Salford School of Arts, Media and Creative Technology's end of year Degree Show.

 Introduction to the Creative Industries

-This module enables you explore the creative industries and its career opportunities, You’ll learn about a range of subjects including responsible design and future trends within your chosen area of art and design.
-It will allow you to build on the technical skills that you have gained in the first semester to produce a creative publication.
+This module allows you to explore the creative industries and its career opportunities.
+You’ll learn about a range of subjects including responsible design and future trends within your chosen area of art and design.
+It will allow you to build on the technical skills that you gained in the first semester to produce a creative publication.

 Creative Coding Foundations